1.1 Sets & Numbers

 The Sumerian system did not look like the one we use today.
 They counted using groups of 60 (which is why we have 60 minutes in an hour) and used different symbols than what we are used to.

-The number system we use today originally came from India and was later adopted by Arab scholars.
-That's why we call it the Hindu-Arabic system.
+The number system we now use worldwide originated in India and was later adopted by Arab scholars, which is why it is called the Hindu-Arabic system.

 Natural Numbers and Integers